Bible Studies

 A Study for Everyone!

 The Monday Night Bible study meets on Monday evenings from 7:30 -8:30 pm, exclusively via Zoom.
-Our winter 2024 study is the First Letter of John.
-This study is perfect for those who have no previous Bible experience.
+Our summer 2024 study is the Revelation of John.
+No previous Bible experience is necessary.

 Taught via Zoom by Dr. Eve Tibbs.
 You can email her at etibbs@stpaulsirvine.org